 (SELECT t1.* FROM t1 JOIN t2 ON t1.c1 = t2.c1) v4;

-JOIN_FIRST_UNNEST hint
+JOIN_FIRST_UNNEST Hint

-The JOIN_FIRST_UNNEST hint enables query rewriting for aggregate subqueries, specifically considering join operations to optimize subqueries containing aggregate functions.
-The NO_JOIN_FIRST_UNNEST hint is the reverse operation of this hint.
+The JOIN_FIRST_UNNEST hint enables query rewriting for aggregate subquery lifting, prioritizing join operations to optimize subqueries with aggregate functions.
+The reverse operation is the NO_JOIN_FIRST_UNNEST hint.

 Syntax